jake-knerr/js-style-guide/README.md

 #### Exported functions are named like standalone functions.

 > Why?
 Exported functions are standalone functions.
 An argument could be made that an exported function name should carry the context of the module it is exported from.
-However, this is not necessary because the module name is already provided by the import statement.
+However, this is not necessary because the module path is already provided by the import statement.

 ```javascript
 // avoid